griffithlab/rnaseq_tutorial_wiki/Installation.md

 	./scripts/htseq-count

 ##[R](http://www.r-project.org/)
-This install takes a while so check if you have R installed already by typing 'which R' It is already installed on the Cloud, but for completeness, here is how it was done.
+This install takes a while so check if you have R installed already by typing `which R` It is already installed on the Cloud, but for completeness, here is how it was done.

 ```